KidusYohannes/backend/README.md

 ## Contact

-For support or questions, contact the EdirConnect team at [info@demo2.yenetech.com](mailto:info@demo2.yenetech.com).
+For support or questions, contact the Mahber App team at [info@demo2.yenetech.com](mailto:info@demo2.yenetech.com).